Gavin-M8/startup/notes.md

       | **Margin**  | Space **outside** an element’s border | Between the element’s **border** and **other elements** | Like the **space between boxes**                         |

-5. Given this HTML and this CSS how will the images be displayed using flex?

-6. What does the following padding CSS do?

-7. What does the following code using arrow syntax function declaration do?

-8. What does the following code using map with an array output?

-9. What does the following code output using getElementByID and addEventListener?

-10. What does the following line of Javascript do using a # selector?

-11. Which of the following are true? (mark all that are true about the DOM)

-12. By default, the HTML span element has a default CSS display property value of:

-13. How would you use CSS to change all the div elements to have a background color of red?

-14. How would you display an image with a hyperlink in HTML?

-15. In the CSS box model, what is the ordering of the box layers starting at the inside and working out?

-16. Given the following HTML, what CSS would you use to set the text "trouble" to green and leave the "double" text unaffected?

-17. What will the following code output when executed using a for loop and console.log?

-18. How would you use JavaScript to select an element with the id of “byu” and change the text color of that element to green?

-19. What is the opening HTML tag for a paragraph, ordered list, unordered list, second level heading, first level heading, third level heading?

-20. How do you declare the document type to be html?

-21. What is valid javascript syntax for if, else, for, while, switch statements?

-22. What is the correct syntax for creating a javascript object?

-23. Is it possible to add new properties to javascript objects?

-24. If you want to include JavaScript on an HTML page, which tag do you use?

-25. Given the following HTML, what JavaScript could you use to set the text "animal" to "crow" and leave the "fish" text unaffected?

-26. Which of the following correctly describes JSON?

-27. What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do?

-28. Which of the following console command creates a remote shell session?

-29. Which of the following is true when the -la parameter is specified for the ls console command?

-30. Which of the following is true for the domain name banana.fruit.bozo.click, which is the top level domain, which is a subdomain, which is a root domain?

-31. Is a web certificate is necessary to use HTTPS?

-32. Can a DNS A record can point to an IP address or another A record?

-33. Port 443, 80, 22 is reserved for which protocol?

-34. What will the following code using Promises output when executed?
+5. Given this HTML and this CSS how will the images be displayed using flex?<br>
+      Answer:
+      They’ll appear side by side in a horizontal row by default.

+      Useful Notes:

+       - display: flex → makes child elements line up in a row.

+       - justify-content → controls horizontal alignment.

+       - align-items → controls vertical alignment.

+       - flex-wrap: wrap → lets items move to a new line if needed.

+6. What does the following padding CSS do?<br>
+      Answer:
+      It adds space inside an element, between the content and its border.

+      Useful Notes:

+       - padding: 10px; → 10px on all sides.

+       - padding: 10px 20px; → 10px top/bottom, 20px left/right.

+       - padding: 10px 20px 30px 40px; → top, right, bottom, left (clockwise).

+       - Padding affects the size of the box but doesn’t move the element away from others — that’s margin.

+7. What does the following code using arrow syntax function declaration do?<br>
+      Answer:
+      It defines a function using arrow syntax, which is a shorter way to write functions in JavaScript.

+      Useful Notes:

+      Example:

+      ``` js
+      const add = (a, b) => a + b;
+      ```

+      Same as:

+      ``` js
+      function add(a, b) {
+        return a + b;
+      }
+      ```

+      Arrow functions:

+       - Are anonymous (no function name by default).

+       - Don’t have their own this, arguments, or super.

+       - Are great for short, inline callbacks (like in .map(), .forEach()).

+8. What does the following code using map with an array output?<br>
+      Answer:
+      It outputs a new array where each element is the result of applying a function to the corresponding element in the original array.

+      Useful Notes:

+      Example:

+      ``` js
+      const nums = [1, 2, 3];
+      const doubled = nums.map(n => n * 2);
+      console.log(doubled); // [2, 4, 6]
+      ```

+      .map():

+       - Does not modify the original array.

+       - Returns a new array.

+       - Is often used for transforming data.

+9. What does the following code output using getElementByID and addEventListener?<br>
+      Answer:
+      It sets up an event listener on a specific HTML element (found by its ID) so that when an event occurs (like a click), a function runs and produces the output (e.g., updates text or logs something).

+      Useful Notes:

+      Example:

+      ``` js
+      document.getElementById("btn").addEventListener("click", () => {
+        console.log("Button clicked!");
+      });
+      ```

+      → Outputs “Button clicked!” when the button is pressed.

+       - getElementById("id") → selects one element by ID.

+       - addEventListener(event, function) → runs the function when the event happens.

+       - Common events: "click", "mouseover", "keydown", "input".

+10. What does the following line of Javascript do using a # selector?<br>
+      Answer:
+      It selects an HTML element by its ID using a CSS-style selector.

+      Useful Notes:

+      Example:

+      ``` js
+      document.querySelector("#title");
+      ```

+      → Selects the element with id="title".

+       - "#" means ID selector (same as CSS).

+       - document.querySelector() → returns the first matching element.

+       - Use document.querySelectorAll("#id") to get all matches (returns a NodeList).

+      Equivalent older method:

+      ``` js
+      document.getElementById("title");
+      ```

+11. Which of the following are true? (mark all that are true about the DOM)<br>

+12. By default, the HTML span element has a default CSS display property value of:<br>

+13. How would you use CSS to change all the div elements to have a background color of red?<br>

+14. How would you display an image with a hyperlink in HTML?<br>

+15. In the CSS box model, what is the ordering of the box layers starting at the inside and working out?<br>

+16. Given the following HTML, what CSS would you use to set the text "trouble" to green and leave the "double" text unaffected?<br>

+17. What will the following code output when executed using a for loop and console.log?<br>

+18. How would you use JavaScript to select an element with the id of “byu” and change the text color of that element to green?<br>

+19. What is the opening HTML tag for a paragraph, ordered list, unordered list, second level heading, first level heading, third level heading?<br>

+20. How do you declare the document type to be html?<br>

+21. What is valid javascript syntax for if, else, for, while, switch statements?<br>

+22. What is the correct syntax for creating a javascript object?<br>

+23. Is it possible to add new properties to javascript objects?<br>

+24. If you want to include JavaScript on an HTML page, which tag do you use?<br>

+25. Given the following HTML, what JavaScript could you use to set the text "animal" to "crow" and leave the "fish" text unaffected?<br>

+26. Which of the following correctly describes JSON?<br>

+27. What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do?<br>

+28. Which of the following console command creates a remote shell session?<br>

+29. Which of the following is true when the -la parameter is specified for the ls console command?<br>

+30. Which of the following is true for the domain name banana.fruit.bozo.click, which is the top level domain, which is a subdomain, which is a root domain?<br>

+31. Is a web certificate is necessary to use HTTPS?<br>

+32. Can a DNS A record can point to an IP address or another A record?<br>

+33. Port 443, 80, 22 is reserved for which protocol?<br>

+34. What will the following code using Promises output when executed?<br>